+Much research remains to be performed on the topic of male infertility, as many cases still receive an “unknown cause” diagnosis.
 Male infertility usually occurs because of sperm that are abnormal, because of inadequate numbers of sperm, or problems with ejaculation.

 Sperm can be considered abnormal for two possible reasons: unusually short life span of the sperm and/or low mobility.
 Sperm abnormalities may be caused by one or more of the following:

 - Swollen veins in the scrotum

 Reasons for a low sperm count or lack of sperm include one or more of the following: